Run-DMC: Later years, Mizell's murder and breakup

 Simmons, in defiance, recorded material anyway, inviting several guest stars such as Kid Rock, Jermaine Dupri, Adrian Burley, Tony Fredianelli and Stephan Jenkins of Third Eye Blind, Method Man, and fellow Queens MCs Nas and Prodigy of Mobb Deep to contribute to the project.
 The resulting album, Crown Royal, was delayed due to the personal problems, and when it was finally released in 2001, it featured only three appearances by DMC.
 Despite no major singles, the album initially sold well.
 However, many critics blasted the lack of DMC's involvement.
 Some positive reviews were published: Entertainment Weekly noted that "on this hip hop roast, new schoolers Nas and Fat Joe pay their respects with sparkling grooves...Run's rhymes are still limber."

 After Crown Royal, the group embarked on a worldwide tour with their "Walk This Way" compatriots, Aerosmith.
 The tour was a rousing success, celebrating the collaboration between the two acts and acknowledging the innumerable rap and rock acts that had been influenced by their seminal hit 15 years prior.
 Even though he had little to do with the album, McDaniels was relishing the stage; he had been suffering from an inoperable vocal disorder that had rendered his once-booming voice a strained mumble.
 Performing allowed McDaniels to come out of his depression and he appeared revitalized on the tour.
 There was even talk of Run-DMC finally signing with Def Jam, which by then was no longer held by its original founders.
-Simmons, however, had been growing increasingly tired of hip hop.
-His family was growing, and he was assisting with his brother Russell's Phat Farm clothing imprint, making Run-DMC less of a priority.
+Simmons, however, had been growing increasingly tired of hip-hop.
+His family was growing, and he was assisting with his brother Russell's Phat Farm clothing imprint,(cap) making Run-DMC less of a priority.
 Despite the success of the tour and Aerosmith consequently discussing adding additional dates, Simmons abruptly announced that he was quitting.

 Murder

 On October 30, 2002, Mizell was shot and killed at his recording studio in Queens.
 Fans and friends set up a memorial outside the studio with Adidas sneakers, albums, and flowers.
 In the aftermath, Simmons and McDaniels announced the official disbanding of the group.
-Mizell's murder remained unsolved until August 2020, with the arrest of Ronald Washington and Karl Jordan Jr.
+Mizell's murder remained unsolved until August 2020, with the arrest of Ronald Washington and Karl Jordan Jr. Washington and Jordan Jr. would later be convicted for the murder in February 2024.
+A third suspect, Jay Bryant, was charged in May 2023, but later arranged to have a trial which would be separate from Washington and Jordan Jr. The accusation of Bryant being the murderer is consistent with the testimony of a neutral witness Yarrah Concepcion.
+Concepcion testified about a fight before the shot and a hat with the DNA of Bryant was found next to Mizells body.